nebogeo/creative-kids-coding-cornwall/doc/projects/01-house.md

 amplify your actions, and allow you to solve difficult problems by breaking them into small ones.

-We use 'def' to build functions.
+1. We use 'def' to build functions.
 Collect together all the code you've just written so it looks like this - the spaces at the start of the lines are important - there are 4 of them:

         def house():
         	toblerone(WOOD,point(0,5,0),point(10,6,8))
+        	toblerone(AIR,point(0,3,0),point(10,6,8))
+        	box(BRICK_BLOCK,point(2,0,1),point(7,7,6))
+        	box(BRICK_BLOCK,point(4,7,1),point(3,2,6))
+        	box(AIR,point(3,0,2),point(5,7+size,4))
+        	box(AIR,point(4,0,1),point(3,4,1))

+Now we can "call" this function by simply adding this to the bottom of your
+program:

+        house()

+Press F5 - your house should appear as normal.
+So far so good, but we haven't found out what the point of the function is...

+2. Add a position "parameter" to the function.
+We can pass information into a function by adding them to the brackets at the top and refering to them inside.
+Change your function to add "pos" to all of the positions of the shapes:

+        def house(pos):
+        	toblerone(WOOD,pos+point(0,5,0),point(10,6,8))
         	toblerone(AIR,pos+point(0,3,0),point(10,6,8))
         	box(BRICK_BLOCK,pos+point(2,0,1),point(7,7,6))
         	box(BRICK_BLOCK,pos+point(4,7,1),point(3,2,6))
         	box(AIR,pos+point(3,0,2),point(5,7+size,4))
         	box(AIR,pos+point(4,0,1),point(3,4,1))

-Now we can "call" this function by simply adding this to the bottom of your
-program:

-        house()
+We can now draw a house at any position:

+        house(point(5,0,10))

+Add another one:

+        house(point(10,0,10))

+You can make as many houses as you like.